ysak-y/alexa-presentation-language-preview/README.md

 ### Generate new directive from template

-Call `Preview Amazon Presentation Language` command from Command Palette.
+Call `Create new APL directive and preview window` command from Command Palette.
 Then generate new untitled file with the template directive.

 ### Show preview of the APL directive file